Forest Dunes Golf Club: A Private Club Experience (for the Public)

 Hole 3 (Par 3, 178 yards)

-Short to mid length par 3 with trouble by way of bunkers all around the green.
+Short to mid-length par 3 with trouble by way of bunkers all around the green.
 Even though the front 9 is considered the forest part of the course, the big bunker in front of the tee box doesn’t let you forget that the dunes are a big part of what make this golf course special.

 Hole 4 (Par 4, 372 yards)

-Pretty straight forward dogleg right.
+Pretty straightforward dogleg right.
 Be careful off the tee as balls that end up in the right trees are pretty much gone.

 Hole 5 (Par 5, 521 yards)

 I was feeling pretty conflicted at this point.
-The course was absolutely gorgeous.
+The course is absolutely gorgeous.
 I was blown away with how well maintained it was.
 But with the possible exception of the River Course at Blackwolf Run, these were the fastest greens of the trip – and boy did I have trouble with them.
 This would be my 4th 3 putt in a row – not exactly how you want to start out a round.